 Individuals will also need to have an IID (interlock ignition device) placed in their car.
 This will be for a minimum of 2 years.
 The installation of the device will be paid for by the Defendant.

 Here at Musca Law Firm, we are dedicated to helping our clients find a favorable outcome.
 We will meet with you for a free initial case consultation before devising a strong and strategic defense for your case.
 Our firm has over 150 years of combined legal experience, and we have handled many DUI cases.
 Please call us today at (888) 484-5057 to schedule a free initial case consultation with one of our skilled attorneys.

 RESULT: We filed three motions to invalidate the license suspension.
 We were able to convince the hearing officer to grant the second motion because of an improper probable cause affidavit.
 Our third motion concerning improper blood tests was also a successful challenge to invalidate the license suspension.
-The result, LIFTING OF THE SUSPENSION and FULL REINSTATEMENT OF DRIVER’S LICENSE!
+The results were as follows: LIFTING OF THE SUSPENSION and FULL REINSTATEMENT OF DRIVER’S LICENSE!
 Attorney succeeded in achieving a FULL DISMISSAL OF THE CRIMINAL DUI CHARGE AS WELL!